The great German philosopher, Immanuel Kant, began his essay ‘What is Enlightenment?’ (1784) with this statement:

 Dare to know! is also the motto of the East Midlands Salon which is committed to promoting the Enlightenment values of reason and the pursuit of truth and human progress.
 In 2019 we begin with two Salons on the British Enlightenment with a focus on Derby and the Midlands.
 Our third Salon will be a contemporary discussion of the possibility of colonising space.

 All three Salons will take place in the Parlour of the Brunswick Inn, Derby at 7 PM.
-Tickets will be available on the door at £2 (a donation towards costs) or you can book all three for £5 on Eventbrite.
+Tickets will be available on the door at £2 (a donation towards costs) or you can book the remaining two Salons for £3 on Eventbrite.

 Dates and Topics

-On Thursday 31 January — Professor Paul Elliott will discuss the Derby Philosophers and the British Enlightenment;
+On Thursday 31 January — Professor Paul Elliott discussed the Derby Philosophers and the British Enlightenment ;